skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 completed.
 Recording the campaign was the original purpose of this blog.
 If you look at the URL you'll see this site was originally called Twenty-Sided Tale.
-Before DM of the Rings, before the stuff on videogames, before all the stuff about geek culture, the intent of this site from the start was to record the events of the campaign as it unfolded.
+Before DM of the Rings, before the stuff on video games, before all the stuff about geek culture, the intent of this site from the start was to record the events of the campaign as it unfolded.